Training

 Try new litter, new boxes, or new locations

 If the current litter box isn’t working, you might have to make some changes.
-The first thing you could do is move the litter box to a different location that will give them privacy but is not accessible.
+The first thing you can do is move the litter box to a different location that will give them privacy but is not inaccessible.
 It should be in a place that is not near loud, noisy appliances (like the washer and dryer) or too much foot traffic.

 Your cat might also dislike the litter texture (or liner, if you have one), so you can try something different.
-There are many different types of options, including clumping litter, clay litter, and more.
+There are many options, including clumping litter, clay litter, and more.
 Cats tend to dig and bury their elimination, so the litter type is critical.

 Sometimes, the box itself is why your cat is having a problem.
 If your cat is not defecating in the box, it could be because they feel the box is claustrophobic.
 Some cats have preferences for covered litter boxes, while others prefer the uncovered variety.